openSUSE/news-o-o/_posts/2008-11-14-opensuse-111-beta-51-for-powerpc-released.markdown

 - Distribution
 ---

-The Beta5 DVD and NET ISO images for PowerPC have just been replaced by Beta5.1 ISO images.Â  The only change is the way the ISOs are created - now they are bootable media.
+The Beta5 DVD and NET ISO images for PowerPC have just been replaced by Beta5.1 ISO images.
+The only change is the way the ISOs are created - now they are bootable media.

 There is a Delta-ISO from Beta5 DVD to Beta5.1 available in case you have Beta5 downloaded.